 - Discounted endorsed training from a range of providers

-Group exercise instructors can also benefit from free membership of EMD UK, discounted training courses, £50 of PPL music credits and more.
+Group exercise instructors can also benefit from free membership and insurance of EMD UK, discounted This Girl Can Classes instructor training, £50 of PPL music credits and more.

 Through UK Coaching, ReTrain to Retain also provides targeted support for 25,000 volunteer sports coaches, including a UK Coaching Club subscription with 12 months unlimited access to over 500 learning resources.
 Coaches interested in applying can visit https://www.ukcoaching.org/our-campaigns/retrain-to-retain

 In addition, the programme will provide skills, funding, and support for up to 5,000 self-employed professionals and micro-businesses and will work with up to 500 sector employers to address skills shortages and fund essential training.
 Employers will have the opportunity to access ReTrain funding from December 2021.

 To find out what support is on offer, to check the eligibility criteria and to apply, visit https://retrain.cimspa.co.uk/.